'I am not afraid of storms, for I am learning how to sail my ship'

 Year 5 is an important year for our children, as they approach learning with more independence and begin to develop the skills which will help them succeed in Year 6.

-The teachers in Year 5 are MIss Sharkey, Miss Jamal and Miss Kerr and our teaching assistants are Mrs Booker, Mrs Eppleston and Miss Pappoe.
+The teachers in Year 5 are Miss Povey, Miss Forshaw and Miss Kerr and our teaching assistants are Mrs Booker and Miss Williams.
 Our aim is to provide a fun, exciting and challenging curriculum that makes a world of difference to every child.

 As part of our Year 5 learning journey, children will get to experience a range of exciting learning opportunities:

 Anglo-Saxons and Vikings

 During the Autumn term, children have the opportunity to take part in an engaging Anglo-Saxon experience.
 This trip immerses the children in Anglo-Saxon life, and they are able to use this learning experience in further lessons throughout the term.
 In the classroom, an exciting trading lesson enables children to put themselves into the shoes of an Anglo-Saxon.
 Children also reenact the Viking legend of Beowulf (with the help of a green screen background) and then use this experience to inform the writing of an action scene.

 Earth and Space

 The fabulous range of technology available at Seymour Park Community Primary School enables the children to begin to comprehend the vastness of space.
 In the classroom, Year 5 children experience moving through the Solar System using augmented reality, and an amazing educational visit to the world-leading research center at Jodrell Bank provides children with the opportunity to apply their learning within a real-life context.

 North American Study

-In the Summer term, children further develop their map reading skills and use of 6-figure grid references.
+In the Summer term, children further develop their map reading skills and use of 4-figure grid references.
 They also learn more about longitude and latitude and how this impacts upon physical and human geography along with understanding the difference between climate and weather.